 They're driving us right into a crisis.

-Fourteen states actually increased their transportation sector emissions between 2005 and 2022, despite a 30-percent leap in the fuel efficiency of the average vehicle over that period and a 25-percent national decline in per-capita emissions overall, according to a new report that shows how difficult it has been to get the nation on a path to reducing greenhouse gas emissions.
+Fourteen states actually increased their transportation sector emissions between 2005 and 2022 — despite a 30-percent leap in average vehicle fuel efficiency over that period and a 25-percent national decline in per-capita emissions overall, a new report finds.

-According to EPA estimates compiled by Environment America, not only did the transportation emissions rise in the Dirty Dozen (plus two), but emissions were essentially flat in another five states, including Arizona and New Mexico.
+According to EPA estimates compiled by Environment America, not only did the transportation emissions rise in the Filthy Fourteen, but emissions were essentially flat in another five states, including Arizona and New Mexico.

-The list of high-polluting states included Alabama, Florida, South Carolina, and a raft of other red states that successfully sued to stop a federal rule that would have required them to simply self-report their transportation emissions levels, even though that rule did not require them to reduce the planet-choking gasses.
-That move was supported by House Transportation Committee Chair Sam Graves (R–Mo.), who is reportedly on President-elect Trump's short list for Transportation Secretary, and who pledged to overturn the rule had it gone forward.
+The list of high-polluting states included Alabama, Florida, South Carolina, and a raft of other red states that successfully sued to stop a federal rule that would have required them to simply self-report their transportation emissions levels, even though that rule did not require them to reduce pollution.
+That move was supported by House Transportation Committee Chair Sam Graves (R–Mo.), who was reportedly on President-elect Trump's short list for Transportation Secretary, and who pledged to overturn the rule had it gone forward.

 The Environmental Protection Agency already collects state-level transportation emissions stats of its own, but it's released in a form that isn't easily legible to the public who pays for polluting infrastructure, at least until advocates do the hard work of digging through it all.